-(Thanks to RaceRaves contributor Dan Solera, Chicago native & 3-time Chicago Marathon finisher, for sharing his insider tips on this epic running event!
+(Editor: Thanks to RaceRaves contributor Dan Solera, Chicago native & 4-time Bank of America Chicago Marathon finisher, for sharing his insider tips on this epic running event!
 Note the following details are subject to change as COVID-19 policies for the 2021 event continue to evolve.)

 The World Marathon Majors feature six global marathons with incredibly deep fields, world-class organization and tens of thousands of dedicated runners.
 Each event has its personality and standout characteristics that lure runners into its lottery or qualification system, selling out in seconds every year.

 London is the battlefield, usually with the deepest field of top runners from East Africa.
 Berlin is the time trial, where one or two of the world’s best face each other in hopes of earning a new World Record.
 Boston is the most prestigious of all, making all racers prove themselves before the privilege of registering.
 New York is the behemoth, the largest marathon in the world in the center of modern Western culture.
 Tokyo is the wild card, still fleshing out its charms as the newest marathon to be added to the circuit.